Timor-Leste: Name

 The official names under its constitution are "Democratic Republic of Timor-Leste" in English, "República Democrática de Timor-Leste" in Portuguese, and "Repúblika Demokrátika Timór-Leste" in Tetum.
-The official short form of the name is "Timor-Leste", and it uses the ISO codes TLS & TL.
+The official short form of the name is "Timor-Leste", and it uses the ISO codes TLS and TL.

 History

 Prehistory and Classical era

-Cultural remains at Jerimalai on the eastern tip of East Timor have been dated to 42,000 years ago.
+Cultural remains at Jerimalai on the eastern tip of Timor-Leste have been dated to 42,000 years ago.
 The first known inhabitants are those who arrived during the Australo-Melanesian migration through the region, likely bringing the precursors to today's Papuan languages.
 A later migration of Austroasiatic-speakers is suspected, although no such languages remain.
 The arrival of Austronesian peoples brought new languages, and merged with existing cultures on the island.
 Timorese origin myths recount settlers sailing around the eastern end of the island before landing in the south.
 These people are sometimes noted as being from the Malay Peninsula or the Minangkabau highlands of Sumatra.
 Austronesian migration to Timor may be associated with the development of agriculture on the island.

 While information is limited about the political system of Timor during this period, the island had developed an interconnected series of polities governed by customary law.
 Small communities, centred around a particular sacred house, were part of wider sucos (or principalities), which were themselves part of larger kingdoms led by a liurai.
 Authority within these kingdoms was held by two individuals, with the worldly power of the liurai balanced by the spiritual power of a rai nain, who was generally associated with the primary sacred house of the kingdom.
 These polities were numerous and saw shifting alliances and relations, but many were stable enough that they survived from initial European documentation in the 16th century until the end of Portuguese rule.

 From perhaps the thirteenth century, the island exported sandalwood, which was valued both for its use in crafting and as a source of perfume.
 Timor was included in Southeast Asian, Chinese, and Indian trading networks by the fourteenth century, exporting sandalwood, honey, and wax.
 The island was recorded by the Majapahit Empire as a source of tribute.
 It was sandalwood that attracted European explorers to the island in the early sixteenth century.
 Early European presence was limited to trade, with the first Portuguese settlement being on the nearby island of Solor.